Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 This sixfold closure may be read as a phase-pair analogue of the six-line generative layer beneath the hexagram system.
 It is not the 64-hexagram system itself, but it shares the same principle: a finite set of structural states is compressed and organised by symmetry.

 Under this reading, the off-critical V₄ orbit represents the fully expanded four-state symmetry.
 The critical-line case collapses that structure into the minimal Z₂ orbit.
 This supports the Principle of Minimal Necessary Symmetry: continuation does not require maximal symmetry realisation, but only the smallest symmetry sufficient to preserve coherence.

+### 9.5 Phase-Pair Closure and the Hexagram Analogy

+This construction is interpretive.
+It does not define the Regime of the system.
+It shows that a minimal closed phase system produces six outcome classes that align structurally with the six-state Meta-System path.

+THE SIX PAIR OUTCOMES AND THE SIX-STATE PATH

+Pair            Result Type         Structural Meaning                 KP Stage

+45° + 225°      0                   Total cancellation                 Indeterminacy
+135° + 315°     0                   Symmetric cancellation             Boundary

+45° + 135°      +i                  Unresolved forward phase           Possibility
+225° + 315°     −i                  Unresolved reverse phase           Possibility

+45° + 315°      +real               Constructive alignment             Existence
+135° + 225°     −real               Inverse alignment                  Existence

 ---